djbrown/hbscorez/.github/CONTRIBUTING.md

 ## Code Formatting and Style Guide

 You may contribute to this Project using any IDE, Editor or Terminal you like, as long as your modifications obey the conventions defined by the [Style Guide for Python Code (PEP8)](https://www.python.org/dev/peps/pep-0008/).
-The following command will clean your code accordingly: `pipenv run autopep8`
+The following commands will format your code accordingly:

+- order imports: `pipenv run isort src`
+- format code: `pipenv run black`

-Also make sure to check messages from the following commands before proposing:
+Also make sure to check messages from the following linter commands before proposing:

 - `pipenv run mypy src`
 - `pipenv run flake8`